Updated: Oct 14

 8. There is probably one thing that will help everyone though: sleep.
 Sleep is huge.
 I know I’m like a broken record when it comes to sleep, but if there is one thing that can make a difference, it’s getting good quality sleep on a regular basis.
 I could take all the supplements and do all the things, but if I’m not sleeping, how do I really know if anything is working?
 Not only will poor sleep impact every aspect of health and well-being, but it will also impact my ability to do the other things that keep me going, like eating well, getting movement, and engaging with other people.
 If you do nothing else, focus on improving your sleep.

 9. Be proactive about your self-care.
 Rest and recovery, good nutrition, getting movement, and managing stress are not going to happen by themselves, and no one is going to do it for you.
 You can have all the best tools, coaches, and knowledge at your fingertips, but then you have to actually take action and put them to use consistently.
 This is easier said than done, especially when you’re not feeling well and it’s so much easier to just do nothing.
 But something is always better than nothing, so start small and build good habits (see #6).

 10. There won’t always be an answer and that’s ok.
 Sometimes even with all the notetaking and experimenting and testing and everything else, things still didn’t make any sense.
 But in the end, if you can just keep moving forward (whether or not all the pieces are fitting together), there will always be another door that opens, another option, another thing to try.
 There is always hope.

-So in the meantime, I will have this list to remind me of what really matters, the things I can control and the things I can let go, and that no matter what happens I will remain on this journey, continuing to evolve day by day.
+So in the meantime, I will have this list to remind me of what really matters, what I can control and what I can let go, and that no matter what happens, I will remain on this journey and continue to evolve day by day.

 ...for your free 30-minute consultation, or visit https://calendly.com/meganfschall/consultation-call to get started!